-- (1) An application for a service provider's licence is to be made to, and in the form approved by, the port authority, and is to be accompanied by a fee of an amount determined by the port authority that is not more than \$1 000. - If satisfied that an applicant has appropriate qualifications and (2) experience to provide, as the case requires, a towage service, line boat service, bunkering service, stevedoring service or mooring service in the port, the port authority may issue a service provider's licence to the applicant. - A service provider's licence has effect in relation to the provision of (3) the service, and for the period, set out in the licence subject to - annual payment to the port authority, by the person who is granted or holds the licence, of an amount determined by the port authority that is not more than \$10 000 per annum; and - (b) any conditions or restrictions that the port authority imposes and sets out in the licence. - (4) If the port authority considers that a condition or restriction to which a service provider's licence is subject has been breached, the port authority may by written notice given to the person who holds the licence - - (a) suspend the operation of the licence for any period that the port authority considers appropriate; or - (b) cancel the licence. - A service provider's licence is to set out procedures determined by the (5) port authority that enable the person who holds the licence to appeal if the licence is suspended or cancelled under subclause (4).
+- (1) An application for a service provider's licence is to be made to, and in the form approved by, the port authority, and is to be accompanied by a fee of an amount determined by the port authority that is not more than \$1 000. - (2) If satisfied that an applicant has appropriate qualifications and experience to provide, as the case requires, a towage service, line boat service, bunkering service, stevedoring service or mooring service in the port, the port authority may issue a service provider's licence to the applicant. - (3) A service provider's licence has effect in relation to the provision of the service, and for the period, set out in the licence subject to - (a) annual payment to the port authority, by the person who is granted or holds the licence, of an amount determined by the port authority that is not more than \$10 000 per annum; and - (b) any conditions or restrictions that the port authority imposes and sets out in the licence. - (4) If the port authority considers that a condition or restriction to which a service provider's licence is subject has been breached, the port authority may by written notice given to the person who holds the licence - (a) suspend the operation of the licence for any period that the port authority considers appropriate; or - (b) cancel the licence.

+the licence is suspended or cancelled under subclause (4).